Kaiser Permanente vs. Aetna Insurance

 Kaiser Permanente vs. Aetna: Policy Management

-Kaiser Permanente and Aetna both allow you to manage your healthcare plan over the phone, online or through a mobile app.
+Kaiser Permanente and Aetna both allow you to manage your health care plan over the phone, online or through a mobile app.
 Using each insurer’s respective app, you can contact doctors, access your identification card, refill prescriptions and more.

 App